coolinmc6/design-ux-ui/README.md

 	+ [Product Development Cycle Fundamentals](http://www.michaelseibel.com/blog/product-development-cycle-fundamentals)
 - Product Management: Amazon
 	+ [Quora: What is Amazon's approach to product development and product management?](https://www.quora.com/Amazon-company/What-is-Amazons-approach-to-product-development-and-product-management)
-		* the first answer is okay but the answer on "working backwords" is great and is explained in detail in the Quora link and in these articles:
+		* the first answer is okay but the answer on "working backwards" is great and is explained in detail in the Quora link and in these articles:
 			* [Your Complete Guide to Setting Your Product Vision & Value Proposition](https://www.dtelepathy.com/blog/products/product-value-proposition)
 			* [Working Backwards](https://www.allthingsdistributed.com/2006/11/working_backwards.html)
 	+ [Interview with Amazon Product Manager](https://www.productschool.com/blog/events/amazon-product-manager-orkun-ozbatur/)